bbmokhtari/django-translations/docs/reference/utils.rst

    Return the translations query of a lookup.

-   If the lookup is on a :attr:`translatable field \
+   If the lookups is on a :attr:`translatable field \
-   <translations.models.Translatable.TranslatableMeta.fields>` it returns the
+   <translations.models.Translatable.TranslatableMeta.fields>` it returns
-   translations equivalent of the lookup as a query, otherwise it returns the lookup without any change as a query.
+   the translations equivalent of the lookup as a new query, otherwise it returns the lookup without any change.

    :param model: The model which the lookup acts on.
    :type model: type(~django.db.models.Model)